Themindscupltor/ProyectoUnidad5MarcoG/Report/Proyecto_MAAGS.md

 **Sequencing Method and sequence analysis**

 The DNA Samples were sequenced with Ion Torrent In Illumina Plataform.
 Raw sequence reads were clustered *de novo* using Ipyrad (Eaton, D. A. R & Overcast, I., 2016).
 I perform 3 different runs, varying different parameters in order to obtanin the best posible aligment.
 In this Ensamble i used the mithocondrial genome of *Abies religiosa (GB code: MH612854.1 Abies religiosa voucher DRD45 plastid, complete genome)* in order to eliminate the mitochondrial sequences presented in each sample.
 Since the Data was demultiplexed previously, I chose those reads with enouhgt high sequencing quality in order to do the next steps (Figure 1).
-Just the better result it's presented in this report, and all the outputs can be found in my github repository (`https://github.com/Themindscupltor/ProyectoUnidad5MarcoG.git`)
+Just the better result its present in this report, and all the outputs can be found in my github repository (`https://github.com/Themindscupltor/ProyectoUnidad5MarcoG.git`)

 ![IMAGEN GRÁFICA RAWS](Raw_Graph.png)